MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 <!-- ====================================================================== -->
-## Build and run the project containing the WebView2 control
+## Step 7 - Build and run the project containing the WebView2 control

 1. Click **Debug** > **Start Debugging**.
 The app window opens, briefly showing the WebView2 WebUI grid: